 To leave safe mode, restart your Mac without pressing any keys during startup.

 If an issue doesn't happen in safe mode

 If an issue doesn't happen when your Mac is started in safe mode, try restarting without pressing any keys.

 If your Mac restarts or shuts down in safe mode

 If your Mac turns off, check the power connection at your Mac and the power outlet.
 If you're using a MagSafe power adapter, make sure the LED on your power adapter is yellow or green.
 Then start up in safe mode again.

 If your Mac repeatedly restarts or shuts down during safe mode, contact Apple Support or consult with an Apple Authorized Service Provider or Apple Store for help.

 How to tell if your Mac is started in safe mode

 If you're not sure that your Mac is started in safe mode, you can use System Information to check.
 The Software section of System Information lists Boot Mode as "Safe" instead of "Normal" when you're started in safe mode.

 The login window also displays "Safe Boot" in the upper-right corner of the screen when your Mac is in safe mode.

 Some features aren't available in safe mode

-Some features of your Mac aren't available when it's started in safe mode.
-For example, these features don't work in safe mode:
+Some features of your Mac aren't available when it's started in safe mode:

 - You can't play movies in DVD Player.